 Level 3 investments include beneficial interests held by others.
 ACS participates in the Nonprofit Investment Program offered by Silicon Valley Community Foundation (SVCF), a nonprofit public benefit corporation.
 SVCF accepts funds from unrelated nonprofit organizations who desire to have SVCF provide efficient investment management, programmatic expertise, and technical assistance.
 Assets are invested in the investment pools offered by SVCF.
 Investments are diversified across public and private securities.
 ACS may redeem its assets weekly with ten days advance notice.
 ACS records the estimated fair value of the level 3 investments as calculated by SVCF using available market data including market comparables and other financial data provided by third parties.
 In February 2022, ACS moved its investment fund to Charles Schwab.
-Only the endowment fund remains invested with SVCF at June 30, 2022.
+In March 2023, ACS moved its endowment fund to Charles Schwab.

-There have been no changes in valuation techniques for these assets or liabilities for the years ended June 30, 2022 and 2021.
+There have been no significant changes in valuation techniques for these assets or liabilities for the years ended June 30, 2023 and 2022.